Why use groups?

 Should I create groups manually or automatically via integration?

 The benefit of creating groups via integration is that it allows the system to automatically create and manage groups for you.
-This includes working with PlusPlus to build automated rules that automatically add new org members to appropriate groups.
+This includes leveraging the platform's ability to build automated rules that automatically add new org members to appropriate groups.

 The benefit of creating groups manually is that you can designate a group owner from the outset and you can return to groups from within the application to update membership, neither of which is possible with groups created via integration.